-Prerequisite: 3300:111 and 112, or their equivalents, or permission of the instructor.
+3 credits Prerequisite: 3300:111 and 112, or their equivalents, or permission of the instructor.
 Practice in writing short stories.
 Study of various techniques in fiction using contemporary stories as models.
 Class discussion of student work.
 Individual conferences with instructor to direct student's reading and writing.

-280 POETRY APPRECIATION
+POETRY APPRECIATION 280

-Prerequisites: 3300:111 and 112, or equivalent, or permission.
+3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Close reading of a wide selection of British and American poems with emphasis on dramatic situation, description, tone, analogical language, theme and meaning.

-FICTION APPRECIATION 281
+281 FICTION APPRECIATION

-Prerequisites: 3300:111 and 112, or equivalent, and 3400:210.
+3 credits Prerequisites: 3300:111 and 112, or equivalent, and 3400:210.
 Close readings of modern master of short story and novel.
 Fulfills the general studies humanities requirement.

-DRAMA APPRECIATION 282
+282 DRAMA APPRECIATION